Independent Medical Examination

 Most states also have court rules which provide that a judge may order an independent medical examination under certain circumstances.
 Usually, an examination can be ordered if a person's physical or mental injuries are in dispute.
-However, if a person claims he has physical injuries but only sues for damages to his car, an examination will not be ordered.
-In addition, an examination may not be ordered if a victim sues after an injury has completely healed.
+However, if a person claims to have physical injuries but only sues for damages to a vehicle, an examination would not be ordered.

-Examinations may be ordered in lawsuits other than personal injury suits as well.
+Examinations may also be ordered in lawsuits other than personal injury claims.
 For example, an examination may be ordered in a child custody dispute to determine whether a parent is emotionally stable enough to maintain custody of a child.

 If an IME Is Ordered

-Talk to a Lawyer Before Submitting to an Independent Medical Examination
+Talk to a Lawyer Before an Independent Medical Examination

 If you've been injured in an accident and plan to recover money from someone else for your injuries, it's safe to assume that you will be required to submit to an independent medical evaluation.
 However, in order to better protect your rights, it's in your best interests to meet with a personal injury attorney first.